Linda Kasabian: Involvement with murders

-On August 8, 1969, Kasabian claimed Manson directed her to gather a knife, a change of clothing and her driver's license, then to accompany three other members of the family, Tex Watson, Susan Atkins, and Patricia Krenwinkel and do what Watson told her to.
+On August 8, 1969, Kasabian claimed Manson directed her to gather a knife, a change of clothing and her driver's license, then to accompany three other members of the Manson family, Tex Watson, Susan Atkins, and Patricia Krenwinkel and do what Watson told her to.
 They drove to 10050 Cielo Drive.
 Kasabian stated she saw Watson shoot and kill Steven Parent, a teenager who had come to visit the caretaker, William Garettson.
 Watson then ordered Kasabian to remain outside the residence, and she stood by the car while Watson, Atkins, and Krenwinkel entered the house and killed Jay Sebring, Wojciech Frykowski, Abigail Folger, and the eight-months pregnant Sharon Tate.

 Kasabian testified that at one point she heard the "horrible screams" of the victims and left the car.
 "I started to run toward the house, I wanted them to stop.
 I knew what they had done to that man [Parent], that they were killing these people.
 I wanted them to stop."
 Approaching the house from the driveway, Kasabian was met by Frykowski, who was running out the front door.
 Kasabian said in her testimony, "There was a man just coming out of the door and he had blood all over his face and he was standing by a post, and we looked into each other's eyes for a minute, and I said, 'Oh, God, I am so sorry.
 Please make it stop.'
 But then he just fell to the ground into the bushes."
 Then Watson repeatedly stabbed Frykowski and hit him in the head with a gun butt.
 Kasabian tried to stop the murderers by claiming that she heard "people coming" onto the Tate property, but Atkins insisted that it was "too late".
 According to Watson and Atkins, Kasabian stood rooted to the front lawn, watching with a horrified expression as her companions committed murder.
 Kasabian testified that, while in a state of shock, she ran toward the car, started it up, and considered driving away to get help, but then became concerned for her daughter back at the Spahn Ranch.

 The next night, Manson, Leslie Van Houten, and Clem Grogan joined the quartet because, according to Kasabian, Manson felt the deed the night before had been performed sloppily.
 They drove to the LaBianca residence.
 Inside, Watson, Krenwinkel, and Van Houten murdered Leno and Rosemary LaBianca.
-When asked why she went out with the group again, knowing this time that murders would occur, Kasabian claimed that when Manson asked her to go with them she was "afraid to say no".
+When asked why she went out with the group again, knowing this time that murders would occur, Kasabian claimed that when Manson asked her to go with them she was "afraid to say no."